AlexandraPregent/AlexandraPregent.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Philosophy, Philosophy of Technology, Leiden University, 2021-
-  Supervisors: Prof. Dorota Mokrosinska and Prof. James McAllister (Leiden U.)

 * MA. in Philosophy, Ethics of AI, Laval University, 2019-2021
-  Supervisor: Prof. Jocelyn Maclure (McGill U.)

 * B.S. in Philosophy & French Literature, 2016-2019

 Work experience
 ======
+* 2019-2021 Ethics Adviser- Student Trainee
-* 2019-2021 Ethics in Science & Technology Commission (Quebec Government)
+* Employer: Ethics in Science & Technology Commission (Quebec Government)

-  * Ethic counsellor-student trainee.
-The Commission's mandate is to advise the Government on ethical questions related to technologies.
+  * The Commission's mandate is to advise the Government on ethical questions related to Science & Technologies.
   * Participation in the writing of several documents, including official briefs and reports.

 * Fall 2015: Research Assistant